 Center for Clinical Neurophysiology

-The Center for Clinical Neurophysiology (CCN) at UPMC was organized in 1981 as an interdepartmental resource serving, at that time, Presbyterian University Hospital, Montefiore Hospital and Children’s Hospital of Pittsburgh.
-At this time the CCN was composed of just a few clinicians providing diagnostic testing and intraoperative monitoring (IOM) services for only very specific surgeries in the neurosurgical and orthopedic disciplines.
+The Center for Clinical Neurophysiology (CCN) at UPMC was organized in 1981 to serve as an interdepartmental resource serving then-Presbyterian University Hospital, Montefiore Hospital and Children’s Hospital of Pittsburgh.
+At that time, the CCN was composed of just a few clinicians providing diagnostic testing and intraoperative neurophysiological monitoring (IONM) services for only very specific surgeries in the neurosurgical and orthopedic disciplines.

 Centers of Excellence